feifeibear/long-context-attention/README.md

 | strip                          | 8.464 | 10.964| **13.105**| 10.589|

 In the figure presented below, we contrast the performance of LongContextAttention with that of ring-flash-attention.
-Notably, LongContextAttention demonstrates a remarkable **54%** increase in throughput, showcasing its superior efficiency over the ring-flash-attention approach.
+Notably, LongContextAttention demonstrates a remarkable **54%** and **75%** increase in throughpu for FWD+BWD and FWD-only, showcasing its superior efficiency over the ring-flash-attention approach.

 ![head=8](./media/long_ctx_h8.png)